 This exact model was implemented by the Connecticut Green Bank through the 2015 "SHREC" Program.
-The Solar Home Renewable Energy Credit model is built on an existing solar rebate program operated by the Green Bank as a legacy program.
+The Solar Home Renewable Energy Credit model is built on an existing solar rebate program operated by the CGB as a legacy program.
 Any residential solar installation in the state is eligible for a rebate in the form of an upfront payment.
-By rule, any customer receiving the rebate forfeits the RECs from the system to the Green Bank.
+By rule, any customer receiving the rebate forfeits the RECs from the system to the CGB.
 This was never explicitly viewed as a REC purchase program.
-However, as the level of rebate declined, the Green Bank realized that it was effectively purchased RECs at a price below what the utilities were paying for RECs on the open market (~\$50, which was the ACP).
-So the Green Bank helped pass legislation creating the SHREC program, whereby the Green Bank would continue to receive residential RECs at increasingly lower costs as the rebate declined.
-And the utility would enter into 15-year REC purchase agreements with the Green Bank to acquire the RECs at a price below market.
-Customers realize immediate, upfront value for their RECs, the utilities comply with the RPS at lower cost, and the Green Bank is made whole with no loss of capital.
+However, as the level of rebate declined, the CGB realized that it was effectively purchasing RECs at a price below what the utilities were paying for RECs on the open market (~\$50, which was the ACP in Connecticut at the time).
+So the CGB helped pass legislation creating the SHREC program, whereby the CGB would continue to receive residential RECs at increasingly lower costs as the rebate declined.
+And the utility would enter into 15-year REC purchase agreements with the CGB to acquire the RECs at a price below market.
+Customers realize immediate and upfront value for their RECs, the utilities comply with the RPS at lower cost saving all ratepayers money, and the CGB is made whole with no loss of capital.